U.S. Alliance

 What We Do

-We meet virtually on at least a quarterly basis to discuss Alliance tasks.
-In addition to the official meetings, we will have at least two virtual or in- person social meet- ups per year.
-Alliance members maintain shared ownership over the space and its activities, and work on advocacy tasks together.
+We meet virtually on at least a quarterly basis to discuss USGDJA tasks.
+In addition to the official meetings, we will have at least two virtual or in-person social meet-ups per year.
+USGDJA members maintain shared ownership over the space and its activities, and work on advocacy tasks together.
 Live closed captioning is provided at all meetings.
 Other access accommodations are available upon request.

 Priority Issues

-• Home and community-based services, accessible affordable housing, and de-institutionalization of women, nonbinary persons, and other gender minorities with disabilities
+• Home and community-based services, accessible, affordable housing, de-institutionalization, and the right to have choice in control of our own lives as women, nonbinary people, and other gender minorities with disabilities.

 • Employment rights and justice for women, nonbinary persons, and other gender minorities with disabilities